jm2145/web-app/README.md

 # DreamWeave: Collaborative Brainstorming Platform

-BrainWave is a powerful, all-in-one collaborative brainstorming platform designed to bring students, teachers, artists, and business professionals together to generate innovative ideas and solutions.
-With virtual meeting features and a wide range of tools at your disposal, BrainWave empowers you to collaborate seamlessly, unlocking the full potential of your creative endeavors.
+DreamWeave is a powerful, all-in-one collaborative brainstorming platform designed to bring students, teachers, artists, and business professionals together to generate innovative ideas and solutions.
+With virtual meeting features and a wide range of tools at your disposal, DreamWeave empowers you to collaborate seamlessly, unlocking the full potential of your creative endeavors.

 ## Table of Contents